 Also, if bees are so focused on black, why is it that most bee suits—especially the types with built-in hoods—have black netting over your face and eyes?
 Shouldn’t that be the very last place to be black?
 If you wear a white suit and a black veil are you not making your face a target?

-I was asked for my opinion on this, so here it is.
-I think bees are a lot smarter than we give them credit for.
-I believe they know you are a “threat” because you move and breathe and pry open their homes.
+I was asked for my opinion on this, so here it is: I think bees are a lot smarter than we give them credit for.
+Honey bees know you are a “threat” because you move and breathe and pry open their homes.
 They are not going to change their minds about you if you wear white, or blue, or pink polka dots.
 And trust me, they know you are not a flower.

 I’ve worn light clothes and dark clothes and never noticed a difference in bee behavior.
 I’ve worn black veils and white veils, too, and saw no change.
 In my opinion, the aggressiveness of honey bees is more dependent on the variety, the season, the colony life cycle, the time of day, the temperature, the state of the queen, and the health of the colony.
 You can dress like a snowman, but you’re not going to fool your bees.